Benighter/sat-mobile/docs/ministry-sync-implementation.md

 ### 4. Enhanced UI Features
 - **Cross-Church Indicators**: Ministry mode UI shows which members are from other constituencies
-- **Sync Test Interface**: Debug interface for testing synchronization manually (available in ministry mode)
+- The previous Sync Test interface used during development has been removed.
 - **Source Church Information**: Members synced from other churches are clearly marked

 ## Technical Implementation